nttcom/terraform-provider-ecl/website/docs/d/mlb_listener_v1.html.markdown

         * The load balancer and related resources can be operated
     * `"STUCK"`
         * The latest operation of the load balancer has been stopped
-        * Operators of NTT Communications will investigate the operation
+        * The operators will investigate the operation
         * The load balancer and related resources cannot be operated
     * `"ERROR"`
         * The latest operation of the load balancer has been failed